Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 I've included pictures of jewelry using all of the clasps that I describe in this article.
 I hope that these visuals help you to gain a better understanding of how the clasps work.
-If you want to see close ups of the clasps, click on the pictures to see the larger versions or visit the resource links.
+If you want to see close-ups of the clasps, click on the pictures to see the larger versions or visit the resource links.

 Almost all of the clasps in this article are available in bulk on eBay.
 I only provided links for a few of them here, but I personally tested most of them.
 If you are planning to use large quantities of a few clasps, it's well worth purchasing them in bulk.

 This simple, familiar clasp is perfect for a wide variety of jewelry pieces.
 It is not ideal for those with arthritis or for tighter bracelets that people will be fastening on themselves.
 I use them for a number of my charm bracelets and other button bracelets.
 They work well for necklaces, too.
 Typically I order my lobster clasps in mass quantities through eBay.
-Art Beads offers a neat, easier to operate double push lobster clasp.
+Art Beads offers a neat, easier-to-operate double-push lobster clasp.
 I've linked it below.

 Typically toggle clasps are a little fancier than lobster clasps and are also easier to fasten.
-They come in a wide variety of sizes and shapes (i.e. hearts, triangles, etc.).
+They come in a wide variety of sizes and shapes (i.e., hearts, triangles, etc.).
 It can be a lot of fun to pick out a toggle with a perfect shape to match your piece.
 You can't go wrong with the classic round toggle, too.

-If you've been reading my hubs for a while now, you've probably noticed that I really love buttons.
+If you've been reading my articles for a while now, you've probably noticed that I really love buttons.
 Buttons make wonderful clasps.
-You can use buttons with holes or shanks and that are made of different materials (plastic, ceramic, etc.).
+You can use buttons with holes or shanks that are made of different materials (plastic, ceramic, etc.).
 Typically I use buttons that are 1/2" or wider for clasps.

-If you're like me and always on the look out for bulk buttons, check fabric/craft stores for bulk button bins and estate/second hand sales for old button jars.
+If you're like me and always on the lookout for bulk buttons, check fabric/craft stores for bulk button bins and estate/second-hand sales for old button jars.

-Magnetic clasps are a wonderful option for those who want a very easy to operate closure.
+Magnetic clasps are a wonderful option for those who want a very easy-to-operate closure.
 Be careful when constructing delicate pieces.
 Sometimes magnets are strong enough to pull them apart when you fasten or unfasten the bracelets.
 Many magnetic clasps are very simple, but there are some fancier options out there.
 I have a beautiful gold one on a strand of cream pearls.